Have you ever noticed black specks in your Nespresso coffee?

 To minimize black specks in your coffee, follow these steps:

-• Check for machine wear – Look for signs of deterioration in moving parts
+• Check for machine wear.
+Look for signs of wear and tear in moving parts.

 A well-maintained Nespresso machine ensures cleaner coffee and better performance.